 Breathtaking halo ring with 0.911ct round brilliant cut diamond.

 For first-timers, buying a diamond can be very daunting and confusing.
 However, if you take a step back and focus on the things that REALLY matter, it will help you make better purchasing decisions.

 The key to picking out the right diamond is to find one that fits your budget and style preferences.
 You don’t need the highest clarity or color grade to get a gorgeous diamond because the key factors that affect a diamond’s appearance are cut quality and carat weight.

 The bottom line about buying a diamond is that it needs to be accompanied by a certificate but bear in mind that they are not all created equal.
 Make sure you only buy a diamond that is graded reliably if you want assurance of its stated quality.

-Now that you know what the 4Cs are and the extra important 5th C – certificate, this knowledge will help you in picking out a diamond and determining the right price to pay for it.
+Now that you know what the 4Cs are and the extra important 5th C – certificate, you should be able to use this knowledge to help you pick out a diamond and determine the right price to pay for it.
 If you still need help with a second opinion or have further questions, feel free to drop me an email.
 Good luck!